LucasJMO/E6Plus/classes/HorizonWalker.md

 **Marsh**: You have a +4 competence bonus on Move Silently checks.
 You gain a +1 insight bonus on attack and damage rolls against marsh creatures.

-**Mountains**: You gain a 10 foot climb speed, or a +10-foot bonus to your climb speed if you have one.
+**Mountains**:  You gain tremorsense with a 30-foot range.
 You gain a +1 insight bonus on attack and damage rolls against mountain creatures.

 **Plains**: You have a +4 competence bonus on Spot checks.
 You gain a +1 insight bonus on attack and damage rolls against plains creatures.